-On November 21, 2019, the Company announced an application for a new exploration licence covering 762 km2 named the Nyngan project located in the Lachlan fold belt ("LFB"), central NSW, Australia.
+On November 21, 2019, the Company announced an application for a new exploration licence covering 762 km named the Nyngan project located in the Lachlan fold belt ("LFB"), central NSW, Australia.
 On January 6, 2020, the Company's application was formally approved and exploration license EL8929 granted.

-On January 30, 2020, an application for a second large new exploration licence was made directly to the NSW state for the Nevertire project, covering 382 km2.
+On January 30, 2020, an application for a second large new exploration licence was made directly to the NSW state for the Nevertire project, covering 382 km.
 On April 14, 2020, the Company was successfully granted a new exploration licence (EL8960) for the Nevertire project.

-On June 9, 2021, the Company announced an application for the Mulla gold copper porphyry project, covering 616km2 to the south of the existing Nyngan license and adjacent to the Nevertire license.
+On June 9, 2021, the Company announced an application for the Mulla gold copper porphyry project, covering 616km to the south of the existing Nyngan license and adjacent to the Nevertire license.
 The Mulla license was awarded in the fourth quarter of 2021.
-The 100% owned Nyngan, Nevertire and Mulla projects cover an area of approximately 1,761km2 in the Macquarie Arc of the Lachlan Fold Belt in NSW, Australia.
+The 100% owned Nyngan, Nevertire and Mulla projects cover an area of approximately 1,761km in the Macquarie Arc of the Lachlan Fold Belt in NSW, Australia.

-Further direct applications for the Condobolin East (164.2km2), gold-copper, and Carrington (374.4km2), ultramafic, licenses were made during the fourth quarter of 2021.
+Further direct application for the Condobolin East (164.2km), gold-base metals license was made during the fourth quarter of 2021, which has since been awarded.